-The Guild generously gives their time and talent throughout the year.
+Evansville Museum Guild members generously give their time and talent throughout the year.
 Most of all, we have fun planning activities that benefit the Museum and the community!
-If you aren’t already a Member, won’t you consider joining?
-We need YOU to make our events fun and successful.
+If you aren’t already a Guild member, won’t you consider joining?
+We need YOU to help make our events fun and successful.

 History of the Evansville Museum Guild

 On January 9, 1962, the Evansville Museum Guild, then known as the Evansville Museum Women’s Association, held its first meeting, electing Ona Dieckman as president.
-The founding officers of the Guild Board included: Ona Dieckman, Lula Welborn, Marjorie Donovan, Martha Combs deJong, Martha Ingle, Buelah Schoonmaker.
+The founding officers of the Guild Board included Ona Dieckman, Lula Welborn, Marjorie Donovan, Martha Combs deJong, Martha Ingle and Buelah Schoonmaker.

-Annually, the Guild provides the top award in the Mid-States Exhibition, a six state regional fine arts and crafts competition, which allows the Museum to purchase a work of art for its permanent collection.
+And each year the Guild provides the top award in the Mid-States Exhibition, a six-state regional fine arts and crafts competition, which enables the Museum to purchase a work of art for its permanent collection.

 Volunteers who commit themselves to the work of the Guild are just as important as financial contributions.
 We have flourished under the leadership of 46 Museum Guild presidents who have led our boards and hundreds of dedicated Guild members in efforts that have been vital in making the Museum a wonderful place of learning and enjoyment.

 2017 Evansville Museum Guild President – Dawn Stevens